Countable sets versus sets that are countable in Reverse Mathematics: Reverse Mathematics and countable sets

-As to item \eqref{wataru}, to show that $[0,1]$ is first-countable, one uses $\exists^{2}$ to define for $x\in [0,1]$ the countable set $A_{x}$ consisting of all intervals in $[0,1]$ with rational end points and containing $x$.
+As to $\eqref{discon}\di\eqref{wataru}$, to show that $[0,1]$ is first-countable, one uses $\exists^{2}$ to define for $x\in [0,1]$ the countable set $A_{x}$ consisting of all intervals in $[0,1]$ with rational end points and containing $x$.
 For $\eqref{wataru}\di \eqref{discon}$, in the same way as in the previous paragraph, $\neg(\exists^{2})$ leads to a contradiction as the local basis as in the definition of first-countability cannot be empty.
 The final part follows in the same way as in the previous two paragraphs as a basis for a topology cannot be empty. \end{proof} The previous theorem is important as follows: the topology of first-countable spaces can be described in terms of sequences, while other spaces require nets for this purpose.
 When $(\exists^{2})$ is not available, we are therefore more of less forced to use nets for describing the topology of $[0,1]$, assuming coding is not an option.
 The (higher-order) RM-study of nets can be found in \cites{samnetspilot, samcie19, samwollic19}.
 Moreover, modulo technical details, the previous theorem suggests we can derive $(\exists^{2})$ from the existence of a countable set in many contexts, like the existence of a countable basis for vector spaces; the associated (second-order) RM study is in \cite{simpson2}*{III.4}.